 English Breaks Barriers

 English is widely spoken across India.
 A few people might not match your level of fluency, but you will be able to communicate with them, most of the time.
-There are 29 states in India and each of them has their own dialect.
+There are 29 states in India and each of them has its own dialect.
 You will be surprised to know that Indians from different regions, within the country, use English to communicate among themselves.

 Also, most places have signboards in English.
 And, if you speak the language, you will always find someone to assist you.

-Etiquettes in Places of Worship
+Etiquette in Places of Worship

 Temples in different parts of the country have different dress codes.
-Entry into some temples in the Southern part of the country have restrictions on what can be worn inside the temple.
+Entry into some temples in the Southern part of the country has restrictions on what can be worn inside the temple.
 It is mandatory for women to cover their heads inside a Hindu temple.
 Men and women need to cover their heads inside a Sikh temple.

 Touts, Vendors & Beggars